• Skip to primary navigation

 Instructions

-• Combine oat flour, sugars and salt in a large bowl.
-Mix until combined.
+• Combine the oat flour, brown sugar, granulated sugar, and salt in a large bowl.
+Whisk together.

-• Add softened butter, vanilla and 2 tbsp of milk to mixture and mix well with your hands until butter is evenly distributed.
-If the dough isn't holding together well (and slightly sticky) add up to 1 tbsp more of milk.
+• Add the softened butter, vanilla, and 2 tbsp of milk to the flour mixture and mix well until the butter is evenly distributed.
+If the dough isn't holding together well, add up to 1 tbsp more milk.
+(Tip: Using my hands to mix the dough helps it come together better.
+Alternatively, you can use a spatula or hand-held mixter).

-• Roll dough into 1.5 inch balls and place on baking sheet.
-You'll have enough for 14-16 dough balls depending on the size.
-Refrigerate dough balls for 30 minutes before enjoying.
+• Roll dough into 1.5-inch balls and place them on a baking sheet.
+Depending on the size, you'll have enough dough to make 14-16 dough balls.
+Refrigerate the dough balls for 30 minutes before enjoying them.

 • Store leftover dough balls in a sealed container in your fridge.